Hawaii National Guard provides drinking water to Waialua community

 |0

-This work, Hawaii National Guard provides drinking water to Waialua community [Image 4 of 4], by SPC Donald Bond, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hawaii National Guard provides drinking water to Waialua community, by SPC Donald Bond, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.